 Energy efficiency and energy conservation are highly effective means of reducing CO2 emissions and saving money on utility bills.
 The HES team promotes no-cost energy assessments, encourages the completion of energy assessment follow-up work, and provides information about weatherization, energy equipment rebates, high efficiency appliances, and energy conservation measures.

+How can I reduce the amount of energy I use in my home?
+Where can I get information about Electric Vehicles (EVs)?
 Where can I donate a used bicycle?
 How do I get a commuter rail ticket?
 Where can I buy locally grown food?
-The Living Green team is creating an on-line compendium of useful information and “green living” tips specific to Needham.
-Volunteers research topics such as Energy Conservation, Transportation, Recycling & Waste Reduction, Food, Enjoying Nature, and others
+The Living Green team has created an on-line compendium of useful information and “green living” tips specific to Needham.
+Volunteers research topics such as Energy at Home, “Greening” Your Electricity, Recycling & Waste Reduction, Food/Diet, Enjoying Nature, and others.
+Contact Eleanor Rosellini to find out how you can help.

 The Solar Team continues to look for ways to utilize the tremendous potential for solar power in Needham.
 Building on our success with the RTS Solar project and Solarize Needham, the Team promotes residential, business, and municipal solar.
 With over 250 residential installations, and 11,780 panels producing over 4 million kilowatt hours of electricity per year on our closed landfill, Needham is leading by example.